jenpet/mbdev/api-auth/README.md

 the access token.

 Check the `scopes` you want to use.
 Since the current API only provides two scopes it is included in the config.
 To be more flexible it might also be a valid option to pass this along with the user credentials.
+In case a user wants to get a token for a client he or she never granted the scopes before the option `defaultApproveMissingScopes` (if set to true) will accept the scopes by default.
+This is a huge security risk since the user can't decide which scopes he wants to give access to.
+A more detailed user interaction will be provided in the future.
+The option is set to true by default.
+If set to false and there are missing scopes the authorization process will stop with an appropriate exception.

 ### Trigger Initial Authorization Flow ###
 Use the `AuthorizationFlowHandler` to setup the respective feign clients and call it with the user's credentials to retrieve a `TokenProvider` for further API access.